 I’ve seen these cute wooden ring teethers everywhere!
 With Spring approaching, albeit slowly in Utah, I decided to make my own bunny ring teether.
+These are so fun to make!
+They’re quick and easy and a great baby shower gift.
+You can pair it with a coordinating bib for that handmade wow factor!

 Next I dug around in my fabric stash to find something appropriate.
 I chose a grey knit with chevron detail, here’s the exact one I used from Hobby Lobby Gray Chevron